ati-ozgur/ati-ozgur.github.io/resume/short-summary-en.md

 I hold a PHD degree in Electrical Engineering.
 My thesis was about machine learning, optimization and intrusion detection systems.
 I have worked for 6 years as a scientific developer focused on machine learning and optimization for steel production systems.
-I currently work as a postdoc for a project which aims to make it easier to handle contract management using large language models.
+In my last position, I worked as a postdoc for a project which aims to make it easier to handle contract management using large language models.